-- 1 quantity I used the leftover pastry from the bakewell tart I made last week which I had frozen.
-The quantities in that recipe makes enough pastry for a large bakewell tart and two pies made here (or one large pie).
+- 1 quantity pastry I used the leftover pastry from the bakewell tart I made last week which I had frozen.
+The quantities in that recipe makes enough pastry for a large bakewell tart and two small meringue pies made in this recipe (or one large meringue pie).

 For the curd:

 - 400 g tinned black cherries drained and pitted

 - juice of 3 limes